What parameters are CFOs

 Zero rated

 Several taxpayers confuse zero-rated with nil-rated supplies, though they do not mean the same thing.
 In the case of zero-rated supplies, usually only exports and supplies to an SEZ fall in this category.
-However, in the case of nil-rated supplies, all goods and services on which the tax rate in 0% fall in this category.
-No input tax credit can be taken in the case of nil rated supplies.
+However, in the case of nil-rated supplies, all goods and services on which the tax rate is 0% fall in this category.
+No input tax credit can be taken in the case of nil-rated supplies.

 A taxpayer needs to be careful to not enter exports under the nil-rated category when filing returns.
-The Health Check Report, in its section-level summary tab, gives a taxpayer the differential amount in case any invoices have been entered under the wrong category when filing returns.
+Clear's GST solution provides section-level summary tab, giving a taxpayer the differential amount in case any invoices have been entered under the wrong category when filing returns.

 The Government recently simplified things for businesses by restricting the applicability of reverse-charge to certain notified goods and services.
 While this list is yet to be issued, businesses now need to understand and identify whether any of these provisions apply to them.